 As with other placements, volunteers living with host families will be expected to eat like a local.
 Ugandan dishes are usually centred on a staple of groundnuts, beans or meat, accompanied by ugali (maize meal) or matoke (boiled and mashed green banana).

-And it’s not just what happens on placement that counts.
+It’s not just what happens on placement that counts.
 Volunteers have also been involved in community work, having organised school sports days, sexual health awareness sessions and litter picking in the community.